googlefonts/how-to-hint-variable-fonts/README.md

 The addition of support for vertical anti-aliasing, helped a great deal in smoothing out the appearance of text onscreen, particularly at larger sizes.
 In a similar fashion, outlines are first scaled and then placed on the pixel grid of the screen. (super sampling etc……..insert antialiasing explanation).

-However, for smaller font sizes, when a fonts outline are scaled and rendered with no hinting, the vertical anti-aliasing can cause significant blur, particularly in horizontal features. **This is ‘key’ to why Hinting is still important, in particular for text reading sizes on screen with a lower resolution**  One simple set of Hinting instructions in each glyph, fits the font outline to the pixel grid, which significantly reduces the blur.
-Finer details such as accents benefit greatly from hinting also, allowing them to render clearly on screen, down to the smallest text sizes.  (insert more details on what hinting can do and example text, blur, clarity, avoid clashing, shape glyphs correctly for clear display, ensure complex glyphs look clear)
+However, for smaller font sizes, when a fonts outline are scaled and rendered with no hinting, the vertical anti-aliasing can cause significant blur, particularly in horizontal features. **This is one important area that Hinting can adress, in particular for text reading sizes on screen with a lower resolution**

+**For todays common rendering environments, Hinting can help with**

+**Alignment of Heights, and Blur Reduction**

+Main Heights, such as Capital, x-height, Ascender, Descender, are kept consistent on screen across all variations, and styles of a Variable font.

+**Sharp rendering of Horizontals strokes and alignment zones**

+One simple set of Hinting instructions in each glyph, fits the font outline to the pixel grid, which significantly reduces the blur.

+**Maintaining correct distances**

+This allows all glyphs to be render cleary on-screen across all variations.

+Accented glyphs are hinted once, to be a minimum of two pixels in height, and at least one pixel clear of the base glyph, for all variations, ensuring readable text across all variations, allowing for open and clear rendering on screen, down to the smallest text sizes.

+Glyphs with complex outline structure render clearly on screen.

+**Examples: Benifits of Hinting / Open Sans Variable / DirectWrite rendering**

+**Alignment and blur reduction**
 <img width="90%" height="90%" src="Images/EHTBLUR.png">

 **Top:** Scaled un-hinted outlines, at 13ppem/10 point @96dpi, results in Blurry horizontal features.
 (Open Sans Variable font, default, Regular weight, ‘E’, ‘T’, ‘H’)